modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 ## Adding Products

 All the fields are now added to your product; now you need to enable your module in the Commerce dashboard => configuration => Modules.
-Look for your module and click it to enable it in test in the modal that appears.
+Look for your module in the list and click it to enable it in test in the modal that appears.

-Your extended type will now appear when adding products under the "Type" dropdown in the product form.
+Your extended product will now appear when adding products under the "Type" dropdown in the product form.
 Since we added a new tab, the new shirt size and shirt color fields will be in the shirt tab you created above.

 ## Making a Transport Package

 To make a transport package of your product, you will need to run the the file `_build/build.transport.php`.
 This will generate a transport package inside the `_packages` folder in your MODX directory.

+One thing to keep in mind when making a transport package is if you have any settings defined.
+If you do not have any settings defined, you will have to modify your transport file, otherwise it will fail.
+You can take a look at the completed Doodleproduct [example build transport script](https://github.com/modmore/Commerce_DoodleProduct/blob/master/_build/build.transport.php#L64) to get an idea of how to modify it.

 ## Displaying your Product

 After you have entered a few products, you are probably going to need to display them on the front end.
 Using the included commerce.get\_product snippet you can get products as well as the custom fields you added.

-In the example below, the custom fields are accessible in the `item.properties` placeholder.
+In the example below, the custom fields you added are accessible in the `item.properties` placeholder.

 ```HTML
 [[commerce.get_product? &product=`1` &toPlaceholders=`item`]]